tommyblue/smugmug-backup/README.md

 Makes a full backup of a [SmugMug](https://www.smugmug.com/) account (images and videos are supported).

+## SINCE APRIL 2026 I AM NOT USING SMUGMUG ANYMORE, THE PROJECT IS CURRENTLY UNMAINTAINED

 The program loops over the images and videos of the user's albums and saves them in the destination folder, replicating the SmugMug paths.